“”

 Material from Johns Hopkins University puts it very succinctly.
 "The changing of the clock means misalignment with our bodies’ natural rhythms," the school's web site declares.
 Yup, felt.

 According to the materials, DST can increase mood disorders, anxiety, and depression.
-The reduced exposure to light during waking hours can mess with our circadian rhythms.
+The change in exposure to light during waking hours can mess with our circadian rhythms.
 Even more serious?
-Studies show that rates of motor vehicle accidents increase after a time change.
+Research show that rates of motor vehicle accidents increase after a time change.

 There are things you can do to help yourself feel less...well, blah, around the time change, according to the Mayo Clinic.
 Buying a light box, exercising, and focusing on living a generally healthy lifestyle can be helpful.
 Easier said than done, though, especially when you’re already feeling so groggy to begin with.